horia41/Project2-2-Email-Spam-Classification-with-Sentiment-Analysis/README.md

 # To run the code:

 Access the folder named 'web_server' and run the app.py file from this folder to start the gateway server for our JavaFX application and then access the folder named 'GUI_java', then subfolder 'src' and run App.java.
 From this point, our application will start and you will be able to test our service.

+NOTE : JavaFX is required in order to be able to run our app.
+Make sure to have it's library installed before running our code.